Swiss finance ministry retracts comments on forex market rigging

 A report by Bloomberg in June said traders at some of the world's biggest banks had used their advance knowledge of customer orders to push through trades before and during the 60-second window when the WM/Reuters benchmark rates are set.

 The WM/Reuters benchmark rates cover 160 currencies.
-Data from Thomson Reuters systems are a primary source of the exchange rates used to calculate the benchmarks.
-World Markets, a unit of Boston-based State Street Corp., applies its methodology and calculates the benchmark.
+Data from Thomson Reuters (TRI.TO) systems are a primary source of the exchange rates used to calculate the benchmarks.
+World Markets, a unit of Boston-based State Street Corp.
+(STT.N), applies its methodology and calculates the benchmark.

 The Bloomberg report said traders had colluded with counterparts at other banks to boost their chances of moving the rates.